 JCU Counselling Service – to discuss any issue that is having a negative impact on your studies.

 Student Association Student Advocates – provide free, confidential support, independent from the university.
-They can help you pull together the information you need to support you manage any process within the University.
+They can help you pull together the information you need to support and manage any process within the University.

 Discrimination and Harassment Contact Officers – will provide advice about the University’s discrimination and harassment policy and procedures.